Homotopy commutativity in quasitoric manifolds

 \section{Abstract}

-We prove that the loop space of a quasitoric manifold is homotopy commutative if and only if the underlying polytope is $(\Delta^3)^n$ and the characteristic matrix is equivalent to a matrix of certain type.
-We also construct for each $n\ge 2$ and a positive integer $k$, a quasitoric manifold $M(k,n)$ over $(\Delta^3)^n$ such that its loop space is homotopy commutative if and only if $k$ is even, where every quasitoric manifold over $\Delta^3$ is equivalent to $\C P^3$ whose loop space is homotopy commutative.
+We prove that the loop space of a quasitoric manifold is homotopy commutative if and only if the underlying polytope is a product of $3$-simplices $(\Delta^3)^n$ and the characteristic matrix is equivalent to a matrix of certain type.
+Quasitoric manifolds over $(\Delta^3)^n$ include generalized Bott manifolds, and we also construct an infinite family of homotopy nonequivalent generalized Bott manifolds over $(\Delta^3)^n$, only half of them have homotopy commutative loop spaces.
+In particular, for each $n\ge 2$, there are infinitely many homotopy types in $6n$-dimensional quasitoric manifolds having homotopy (non)commutative loop spaces.